 The best workout routine to lose weight is a training program.

-Training is doing physical activity to achieve a long-term goal rather than just moving for the sake of it.
-Training isn’t about doing the exercise you like doing.
-It’s about doing what you need to do, to have the body you want.
+Training is more than just moving your body—it’s purposeful physical activity designed to achieve a long-term goal.
+It isn’t about doing only the exercises you enjoy, but about doing what you need to do to build the body you want.

 Training is goal-oriented.